Our Commitment to Privacy

 Subject to legal and contractual requirements, you may withdraw your consent to the collection, use or disclosure of personal information at any time.
 We will respond to any such request in a timely manner.
 If accommodating your request would limit or prevent us from providing you with a product or service you have requested, we will explain the implications of your request to you at the time you refuse or withdraw your consent.

-We may from time to time contact you in order to provide you with information about additional products and services which we feel might be of interest to you.
-Should you not wish to receive such communications from us, you may contact us at the information provided below in order to refuse or withdraw your consent to this use of your personal information (see “How to Contact Us”).
+We may from time to time contact you to provide you with information about additional products and services which we feel might be of interest to you.
+Should you not wish to receive such communications from us, you may contact us at the information listed under “How to contact Us and OPC” of this brochure in order to refuse or withdraw your consent to the use of your personal information.

 Limiting Use and Disclosure of Your Personal Information